MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 You can access WebView2 in your UWP applications using [Win UI 3.0][UwpToolkitsWinui3Index], currently in alpha.
 For more information about keeping up to date, navigate to [Windows UI Library Roadmap][GithubMicrosoftUiXamlRoadmap].

 <!-- links -->
-[ConceptDistributionEvergreenMode]: ./concepts/distribution.md#evergreen-distribution-mode "Evergreen distribution mode - Distributing a WebView2 app | Microsoft Docs"
+[ConceptDistributionEvergreenMode]: ./concepts/distribution.md#evergreen-distribution-mode "Evergreen distribution mode - Distribute a WebView2 app and the WebView2 Runtime | Microsoft Docs"
-[ConceptsDistributionFixedVersionMode]: ./concepts/distribution.md#fixed-version-distribution-mode "Fixed-version distribution mode - Distributing a WebView2 app | Microsoft Docs"
+[ConceptsDistributionFixedVersionMode]: ./concepts/distribution.md#fixed-version-distribution-mode "Fixed-version distribution mode - Distribute a WebView2 app and the WebView2 Runtime | Microsoft Docs"
 <!-- external links -->
 [UwpToolkitsWinui3Index]: /uwp/toolkits/winui3/index "Windows UI Library 3.0 Preview 1 (May 2020) | Microsoft Docs"